gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

 Consolidate the JUnit XML so that there is one file per top level suite.

+## options.junit.consolidatedFileName
+Type: `String`
+Default: undefined

+The consolidated filename of the JUnit XML.

 ## options.junit.template
 Type: `String`
 Default: undefined